Food and Clothing

 For Operation Warm, LCCAA has worked with Lorain Metropolitan Housing Authority since 2013 to distribute new winter coats to children living in LMHA buildings.
 Coats are distributed on a first-come, first-served basis at several events in early December.
 Coats are available for ages 0 to 17 in appropriate sizes.

 Food pantry partners must collect required data on those they serve and be located in Lorain County.
 All grants are offered on a reimbursement basis.
 Applications for partnership grants are due in mid-October each year.
-For the current partnership application guidelines, click here.
+For the most recent application guidelines, click here.